vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 vide above p.
 310. Mārtandusaptama--begin on P. śu.
 7; fast on that day, worship

-of the Sun and muttering the word 'Mārtanda '; performer to partake for purifying himself of cow's urine or dung or curds or milk; on next day worship of the Sun under the name 'Ravi'; in this way for a year he should proceed for two days each month and give grass and the like for feeding a cow one day; he reaches the world of the Sun; Bhav.
+of the Sun and muttering the word 'Mārtaṇḍa '; performer to partake for purifying himself of cow's urine or dung or curds or milk; on next day worship of the Sun under the name 'Ravi'; in this way for a year he should proceed for two days each month and give grass and the like for feeding a cow one day; he reaches the world of the Sun; Bhav.

 I. 109.
 1-13 q. by HV I. 754–55, KKN 147–148.
 Māsavrata-during the 12 months from Mārg. to K. the per